 Lloyd William Brown of Chesley, passed away surrounded by his loving family at Elgin Abbey, Chesley on Thursday, November 29, 2018 in his 99th year.

 Loving father of Larry and his wife Laura of Chesley.
 Cherished grandfather of Robert and Shirley (Boris) Maksymuk and great-grandfather of Breckin.
 Lloyd will be sadly missed by his son-in-law Al Larocca of Memphis, Tennessee, as well as his many nieces, nephews and their families.
 He was predeceased by his wife Ruth, son Bradley, daughter Gail Larocca, brothers James, Clark, Wesley and his parents, Walter and Lorna (Shouldice) Brown.

-A celebration of Lloyd’s life will be held on his 99th birthday, Thursday, June 13, 2019.
-Further details will be made available once finalized.
-Inurnment in Chesley Cemetery.
+An informal, come and go celebration of Lloyd’s life will be held at Rhody Family Funeral Home, Chesley on his 99th birthday, Thursday, June 13, 2019 from 1 - 3 p.m.
+Inurnment will follow in Chesley Cemetery.

 In lieu of flowers, memorial donations to the Alzheimer Society would be appreciated as expressions of sympathy.Send to friend